 Generate the eBay Feed

-- Program: Used to select the program you need to use.
+- ebay Region: Used to select the program you need to use.
 Usually you should set it to the country that you receive the most visitors for.

 - Sort By: By default it’s “Best Match”, but you can arrange by items ending first or newest, as well as price.
 Useful for generating ‘ending soon’ lists, encouraging conversions as people don’t want to miss a deal.